- Asad Joheb, Payment Strategy and Business Architecture, TD Bank

 - Uncoordinated efforts for initiatives within organizational siloes fail to address the end-to-end customer journeys.

-- Organization lacks guidance around establishing a new operating model around customer journeys.
+- Organization lacks guidance on establishing a new operating model around customer journeys.

 - Improving customer satisfaction at individual touchpoints does not translate into enhanced experience for an end-to-end customer journey.